Skip to main content

 To notify Data Owners they have pending items to review, two options must be set in the Save List area of a workflow (please note, Data Owner notification is not possible in workflows using a Group Values action).
 In the Report Details area of the Save List action, two options must be set to Yes:

-• Save Report Owner – adds Data Owner information the database table for the report
+• Save Report Owner – adds Data Owner information to the database table for the report

 • Notify Report Owner – triggers the automatic email notification to each Data Owner